M is for More

 Michaels, Barbara is the alter-ego for Barbara Mertz who also writes as Elizabeth Peters!
 I have read books under all "MPM" pseudonyms.
 The Barbara Michaels' books are suspense/romance.
 I quite like them.
 I quite like Elizabeth Peters' Amelia Peabody series as well, but I haven't kept up with it (there are only so many unending series that I can keep up with--right now, my focus is Cherryh's Foreigner series--I recently finished Book 15).

 Milan, Courtney is romance writer whose books are somewhat difficult to track down (in libraries).
 I greatly enjoyed her series starting with Unveiled.
 Romance writers tend to excel at male or female characters; Milan does a satisfactory job bringing the Turner Brothers to life.
-The female characters are less distinct although I enjoyed Miranda Darling of Unraveled.
+The female characters are less distinct although I liked Miranda Darling of Unraveled.

 Miller, Arthur.
 He is a great playwright.
 And The Crucible makes a great point.
 It isn't historically accurate, which happens to bug me.
 Still, it deserves its accolades